Wooden Brain Concepts

 Agitprop marketing for our sensuous times™

-OmniGrowl can also notify you of special dates in your Address Book such as birthdays and anniversaries.
-Address Book does need to be open for this.
+OmniGrowl can also notify you of special dates in Contacts (Address Book) such as birthdays and anniversaries.
+Contacts (Address Book) does need to be open for this.

-You can exclude certain calendars from iCal and certain custom dates from Address Book.
+You can exclude certain calendars and certain custom dates.

 Location Information

-OmniGrowl will automatically attempt to get location information from your "me" card in Address Book, if open.
+OmniGrowl will automatically attempt to get location information from your "me" card.
 If it is wrong, it can be changed on the Personal tab.
 The "State" field must be a 2 letter postal code for U.S. states or Canadian provinces.
 When setting a country, please choose from the popup menu.

 Yahoo Weather: Finding your Yahoo Where On Earth ID (WOEID)

-If you live outside the U.S. you must provide a Yahoo WOEID on the Personal tab.
+To use the weather notification. you must provide a Yahoo WOEID on the Personal tab.
 Enter your city in the "Enter city or zip code" search field of the Yahoo Weather main page.
 If there are multiple matches, click the correct city.
 The address bar of the resulting forecast page will show a URL which contains the numerical WOEID at the end.
 For example, the WOEID for Rome, Italy is 721943.

 Flight Status